Suuurpiiiiise! It’s Gruul!

 To generate more than 20 damage in a turn, it will be enough to saddle our horse with one of the two creatures and attack:

-• In the first case (so with Terror of the Peaks) two dragons would be created generating a total of 15 damage (5x3) when they enter the battlefield and another 14 damage (4+5+5) thanks to the attack of the 3 creatures for a total of 29 damage.
-The damage goes up to 33 if we put onto the battlefield Calamity, Galloping Hell after having previously played Terror of the Peaks;
+• In the first case (so with Terror of the Peaks), two dragons would be created, generating a total of 15 damage (5x3) when they enter the battlefield and another 14 damage (4+5+5) thanks to the attack of the 3 creatures for a total of 29 damage.
+The damage goes up to 33 if we put onto the battlefield Calamity, Galloping Inferno after having previously played Terror of the Peaks;

 When it comes to Vaultborn Tyrant, the situation is slightly different.
-In fact by saddling him we will guarantee a decent number of cards and several life points if our horse should succeed to attack.
+In fact, by saddling him, we will guarantee a decent number of cards and several life points if our horse should succeed in attacking.

 If on one side we have two creatures that provide us (with a high probability) to kill our opponent in one turn, on the other side we have a creature that allows us to stay alive and generate many resources.